axolotlite/PiRL-API/README.md

 '/download'
 a get request that allows you to download an object from inside the data directory. takes two parameters, the directory and the file contained inside it.
+'/uploadfile/'
+a post request that allows you to upload a file and specify the location on which to save it. takes two parameters, a directory inside data and the file uploaded.
 '/OK'
 a simple get request that serves a health check